 I like informed customers.
 It makes my job easier.
 If there is anything that seems unclear to you about the plan, please ask for more detail.
-I am always happy to nerd out about guitar mechanics.
+I am always happy to nerd out about guitars.

 My customers are players.
 While every guitarist becomes a collector of sorts, my customers are players, not museum curators.
-I believe that nothing is more enjoyable than a guitar or bass that feels effortless to play, allowing you to fully express yourself.
-This is far superior experience to an instrument that is simply "playable."
+I believe that nothing is more enjoyable than a guitar or bass that feels effortless to play.

 Never Settle.
-This motto is scribbled on tape above my workbench is simple.
+This motto is scribbled on tape above my first workbench.
 In frustrating moments, which occur quite often when working on instruments, I look up at the tape.
-It inspires me to take a breath and focus on getting it right.
 Nothing leaves my shop without my 100% best effort.

 I wish I had kept EVERY guitar I ever owned.
-From my first Fender Telecaster at 15 years old (boy, what a regret selling that!) to the Fender Jazzmaster I modded just a few years back.
-Would have been dozens.
+From my first guitar, a US Fender Telecaster at 15 years old (boy, what a regret selling that!) to the Fender Jazzmaster I modded just a few years back.
+Would have been dozens by now 🥺

 Gretsch Jet Electromatic